I.B. + M.A. DE LANDE LONG

 Virtual Channels (VCs)

 Multiple Virtual Channels (VCs) can share the capacity of a single Physical Channel.
-The Telecommand Encoder Shell and Telecommand Decoder Shell support the use of up to 64 Virtual Channels.
+The Telecommand Encoder Shell and Telecommand Decoder Shell support up to 64 Virtual Channels.
 The VC configuration is set at run time.

-The transfer frames from the Virtual Channels have to be multiplexed onto the Physical Channel.
-The Telecommand Encoder Shell supports a number of different VC multiplexing algorithms:
+Transfer frames from the Virtual Channels are multiplexed onto the Physical Channel.
+The Telecommand Encoder Shell supports various VC multiplexing algorithms:

 The special channel priority algorithm gives an absolute high priority to one VC and uses round robin for the rest.
 The VC multiplexing algorithm and its parameters are configured at run time.